 Polyphenols are potent plant antioxidants that protect against disease and have a beneficial effect on health.
 Grapes contain the three most effective groups of polyphenols.
 The flavonoids in grape skins have an anti-inflammatory, antimicrobial effect, inhibit platelet aggregation and fat peroxidation, neutralize many carcinogens, and protect the cell’s genetic material from damage.
 Anthocyanidins give the skin of the fruit an intense red, purple or blue color, and in humans, they strengthen the resistance and improve blood vessels’ elasticity.

 Resveratrol, which is in the skin of strawberries, protects grapes from attacks by microorganisms and prevents gray mold.
 Red grapes have slightly more resveratrol than white.
 The absorption of resveratrol from grapes and grape juice before fermentation is lower than from wine.
-The same is true for resveratrol in peanuts, coffee, chocolate … because resveratrol is most easily excreted in mild alcohol solutions.
+The same is true for resveratrol in peanuts, coffee, and chocolate … because resveratrol is most easily excreted in mild alcohol solutions.
 Children and anyone who cannot drink alcohol can obtain resveratrol from grape juice if it is heat-treated.
 There is not much resveratrol in cold-pressed juice, but there is a lot of Piceid in it as a glucose-containing resveratrol derivative.
 Enzymes in the gut are thought to release large amounts of resveratrol when grape glucose is broken down.
 This means that grape juice is also a very suitable and healthy drink.
 As well, wine is a natural complement to any healthy meal.
 Namely, if the grapes have been properly harvested, processed, and then the wine has been properly aged, all the nutrients and protective substances in the grapes remain in the wine.

 Resveratrol is 300 times more powerful antioxidant than vitamin E and decisively prevents lipid oxidation in the human body.
 It has long been known as a protective antioxidant for the heart and blood vessels.